samharrison7/fortran-error-handler/README.md

 ```

 Caveats:
-Error code must be <99999
+- Error code must be <99999
+- -fcheck=no-bounds must be used to avoid errors on allocating 2+ rank arrays.

 Write a bit about kinds as well, reference the "best answer" here: https://software.intel.com/en-us/forums/intel-fortran-compiler-for-linux-and-mac-os-x/topic/611490